 Prior to 2024, the Company provided a mezzanine loan to the portfolio owner in Peak JV 3, which is owned through a joint venture between the Company and the operating partnership of Peak Housing REIT (the "Peak REIT OP").
 The entity through which the Company provided the loan (the lender-entity) and the entity to which the loan was provided (the property owner) consolidate into the Company's financial statements.
 As such, the loan receivable balance and the loan payable balance, and the loan interest income and loan interest expense attributable to the Company, are eliminated through consolidation on the consolidated balance sheets and statements of operations, respectively.
 The Company (as lender entity) recognizes Peak REIT OP's portion of interest expense on the loan as income and this amount is reflected in net income (loss) attributable to common stockholders in the Company's consolidated statements of operations.
-The mezzanine loan matures on June 30, 2024, has one six-month extension option subject to certain conditions, and can be prepaid without penalty.
+The mezzanine loan was to mature on June 30, 2024; however, on May 22, 2024, the property owner delivered written notice to the Company of its intention to exercise the loan's final six-month extension option, extending the maturity date to December 30, 2024.
+The loan can be prepaid without penalty.
 At December 31, 2023, the outstanding balance of the loan provided by the Company was \$15.9 million.
-During the first quarter 2024, proceeds from the sales of 19 units in the Peak JV 3 portfolio (refer to Note 4 for further information) have been used to reduce the outstanding balance of the loan to \$13.5 million at March 31, 2024.
+During the six months ended June 30, 2024, proceeds from the sales of 27 units in the Peak JV 3 portfolio (refer to Note 4 for further information) have been used to reduce the outstanding balance of the loan to \$12.5 million at June 30, 2024.